 There are two methods by which program space can be accessed: via special table instructions, or through the remapping of a 16K word program space page into the upper half of data space (see Section 3.1.2 "Data Access from Program Memory Using Program Space Visibility").
-The TBLRDL and TBLWTL instructions offer a direct method of reading or writing the least significant word of any address within program space, without going through data space.
+The TBLRDL and TBLWTL instructions offer a direct method of reading or writing the lsw of any address within program space, without going through data space.
 The TBLRDH and TBLWTH instructions are the only method whereby the upper 8 bits of a program space word can be accessed as data.

 The PC is incremented by two for each successive 24-bit program word.
 This allows program memory addresses to directly map to data space addresses.
 Program memory can thus be regarded as two 16-bit word wide address spaces, residing side by side, each with the same address range.
-TBLRDL and TBLWTL access the space which contains the least significant data word, and TBLRDH and TBLWTH access the space which contains the Most Significant data Byte.
+TBLRDL and TBLWTL access the space which contains the lsw, and TBLRDH and TBLWTH access the space which contains the MSB.

 Figure 3-2 shows how the EA is created for table operations and data space accesses (PSV = 1).
 Here, P<23:0> refers to a program space word, whereas D<15:0> refers to a data space word.

-A set of table instructions are provided to move byte or word sized data to and from program space.
+A set of table instructions are provided to move byte or word-sized data to and from program space.
+See Figure 3-4 and Figure 3-5.

-TBLRDL: Table Read Low Word: Read the lsw of the program address; P<15:0> maps to D<15:0>.
-Byte: Read one of the LSBs of the program address; P<7:0> maps to the destination byte when byte select = 0;
+TBLRDL: Table Read Low Word: Read the LS Word of the program address; P<15:0> maps to D<15:0>.
+Byte: Read one of the LSB of the program address; P < 7:0 > maps to the destination byte when byte select = 0;